jonathanbock00/ObsidianPublishViaQuartz/content/Recipes/Frozen veggies mix with Tofu.md

 1. Put the veggies in the pot first.
 2. Crumble the tofu on top of the veggies.
 3. Cook for 15 in instant pot on saute.
+4. Add whatever you like to pimp it.
 # Nutrient
 [Cronometer](https://cronometer.com/#custom-meals)
 Eat as much as you want.